donaldshen/mobile-portfolio/README.md

 - Used html tag like `async` and attribute `media` as many as I could.
 Check them in index.html.
 I added comments with 'opt:' above them.

 - Used gulp to inline css, minify js/html/image files.
-  > Be careful, we should only inline some small css files in index.html.
+  > Be careful, we should only inline some small css files into index.html.
 Attempt to inline some huge css files like Bootstrap will cause serious bugs.

 - Used local font instead of google font.
+- Added class to index.html using BEM and refined style.css.

 My `PageSpeed` score achieves at 96 for mobile.